mdefrance/AutoCarver/README.md

 #### Automatic Carving of features

 All specified features can now automatically be carved in an association maximising grouping of their modalities while reducing their number.
-Following parameters must be set for AutoCarver:
+Following parameters must be set for `AutoCarver`:

 - `sort_by`, association measure used to find the optimal group modality combination.
   - Use `'cramerv'` for more modalities, less robust.